aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 efs-csi-node   3         3         3       3            3           beta.kubernetes.io/os=linux   2d1h
 ```

 EFS CSI driver supports dynamic provisioning and static provisioning.
-Currently Dynamic Provisioning creates an access point for each PV.
-This mean an AWS EFS file system has to be created manually on AWS first and should be provided as an input to the storage class parameter.
+Currently Dynamic Provisioning creates an access point for each `PersistentVolume`.
+This mean an AWS EFS file system has to be created manually on AWS first and should be provided as an input to the `StorageClass` parameter.
 For static provisioning, AWS EFS file system needs to be created manually on AWS first.
 After that it can be mounted inside a container as a volume using the driver.

 As part of our workshop environement, we have created EFS file system, mount targets and required security group with an inbound rule that allows inbound NFS traffic for your Amazon EFS mount points. you can get the EFS file system ID by running the following command: